auroraguorui/DeepLearning.ai-Summary/3- Structuring Machine Learning Projects/Readme.md

 - In some problems, deep learning has surpassed human level performance.
 Like:
   - Online advertising.
   - Product recommendation.
+  - Logistics (transit time)
   - Loan approval.
+- They have database to support for.
 - The last examples are non natural perception task.
 Humans are far better in natural perception task like computer vision and speech recognition.
 - Its harder for machines to surpass human level in natural perception task.